LiamJCates/Programming-Notes/C/Functions.md

 compiled separately, the mismatch would not be detected, atof would return a double that main would treat as an int, and meaningless answers would result.
 In the light of what we have said about how declarations must match definitions, this might seem surprising.
 The reason a mismatch can happen is that if there is no function prototype, a function is implicitly declared by its first appearance in an expression, such as sum += atof(line)

-If a name that has .not been previously declared occurs in an expression and is followed by a left parenthesis, it is declared by context to be a function name, the function is assumed to return an int, and nothing is assumed about its arguments.
+If a name that has not been previously declared occurs in an expression and is followed by a left parenthesis, it is declared by context to be a function name, the function is assumed to return an int, and nothing is assumed about its arguments.
 Furthermore, if a function declaration does not include arguments,